 The first time I found myself with her after the general’s death and burial, she was drinking wine although it was still mid-morning (I later also learned that she was taking 3 or 4 pills a day of some opioid).
-She seemed to repeatedly vacillate between one moment exhibiting anger and guilt feelings, and the next moment appearing to be totally exhausted.
+She seemed to repeatedly vacillate between exhibiting anger and guilt feelings one moment, and appearing to be totally exhausted the next.
 She kept saying things like, “I wish I’d been kinder when he was in dire pain,” and, “There is nothing left for me to do now”.
-She also berated herself, lashing out with things like, “It’s all my fault, not just recently, but going back when Mom was still alive.”
+She also berated herself, lashing out with things like, “It’s all my fault, not just recently, but going back to when Mom was still alive.”

 I could have told her many things to mitigate her nasty mood swings, but she was again in a world of her own, not disposed to be kind to herself.

 Emma’s signs and symptoms in this stage 5 can be summarized as follows:

 - The shock and denial had worn off

 - Filled with remorse and guilt

 Daughter-father stage of grief with rage and frustration

 The next time I visited Emma, the social worker who had referred Emma to my home care agency was there as well.
 Emma was clearly in a lashing out mood, particularly angry at the doctors who’d looked after her father.
 At one point, when Emma had gone to the kitchen, the social worker looked at me and explained, “Bottled-up emotions translating to anger at the world out there.”
 She then went on to say, “She’s now railing at the doctors, but don’t be surprised if she lashes out at you or me as well.”